Accessible Pricing

 No matter how good our property listing’s photos, description or video may be, they may not be doing our home justice, and there’s no substitute for experiencing the appeal of one’s home in person!

-In the case of Netflix, rather than charging the full monthly subscription fee upon registration, the service offers signup promotions such as ‘Starting at £4.99/month’ or ‘Free for 30 days’, to break down their paywall, presenting a lower barrier to entry to encourage strong subscriber engagement, allowing subscribers easier access to experience the content and service first-hand.
+In the case of Netflix, rather than charging the full monthly subscription fee upon signing up; the service offers signup promotions such as ‘Starting at £4.99/month’ or ‘Free for 30 days’, to break down their paywall, presenting a lower barrier to entry to encourage strong subscriber engagement, allowing subscribers easier access to experience the content and service first-hand.

-The lower £4.99/month fee is of course Netflix’s accessible price.
+The ‘£4.99/month’ and ‘free for 30 days’ are of course Netflix’s accessible price.

 The real value to Netflix is of course the full monthly subscription, and for some subscribers, they are only willing to commit to the full subscription long term once they’ve sampled and experienced the content and service first-hand.